Blog

 This screenshot shows that conversational process in action, turning a simple text prompt directly into a visual UI you can see and test.

-Let's be real: the first draft is rarely the final one.
+The first draft is rarely the final one.
 The real power here is how quickly you can iterate.
-Once the AI gives you the initial mockups, you just provide feedback to tweak them.
+Once the AI gives you initial mockups, you just provide feedback to tweak them.

-This back-and-forth feels like you're collaborating with a human designer, except it happens in seconds, not days.
-You can ask for very specific changes until the design feels just right.
+This back-and-forth feels like collaborating with a human designer, except it happens in seconds, not days.
+You can ask for very specific changes until the design feels right.

 For example, you could follow up with prompts like: